adusca/adusca.github.io/_posts/2015-03-07-Structured logs in Test Informant.md

 After step 1 was ready, it was time to actually consume structured logs.
 Turns out that it's pretty easy.
 All I had to do was adapt the example code from [ahal's blog post](http://ahal.ca/blog/2014/consume-structured-test-results/) and that part was done.

 Dealing with database issues was harder.
-I had to worry about race conditions and also deal with chunking (some test suites are split into several chunks, that must be added to the same database entry).
+I had to worry about race conditions and also deal with chunking (some test suites are split into several chunks that must be added to the same database entry).

 #### Adding more tests

 Test-Informant only deals with tests in its [configuration file](https://github.com/mozilla/test-informant/blob/master/informant/config.py).
-There were a bunch of new tests that had structured logs but that were not yet.
-I wrote the following script to identify platforms, suites pairs that were compatible with structured logs:
+There were a bunch of new tests that had structured logs but weren't in config.py.
+I wrote the following script to identify pairs of platforms and suites that were compatible with structured logs:

 {% highlight python%}
 def print_name(self, data):